-Account on hold while Uber investigates: read this before you reply
+Account on hold while they investigate: read this before you reply

 The evidence window closes fast

 Dashcam SD cards overwrite themselves, often within days.
-Pull and save the full named window now: dashcam files, in-app trip recordings if you use them, trip receipts, and screenshots of any rider or customer messages from those days.
+Pull and save everything from the days in question now: dashcam files, in-app trip recordings if you use them, trip receipts, and screenshots of any rider or customer messages.
 If the hold becomes a deactivation, this is your appeal.
 If it lifts, you've lost nothing.

-One professional, factual message: confirm you're available for questions, state that you have records and any recordings for the named window, and stop.
-Don't argue against an allegation nobody has stated, don't submit character defenses, and don't message daily.
-A follow-up every 48 hours or so is plenty.
+Uber's notice names a date window and usually nothing else.
+The allegation itself often comes late, sometimes only in a phone callback, so don't guess at it in writing.
+Send one professional, factual message: confirm you're available for questions and that you have records and any recordings for the named window, then stop.
+Don't argue against a claim nobody has stated, don't send character defenses, and don't message daily; a follow-up every 48 hours or so is plenty.
+Note the date and content of every call.

 How these end

-Baseless one-off reports often clear in one to three days, sometimes after a single professional explanation.
+Baseless one-off reports often clear in one to three days, sometimes after a single professional reply.
 Investigations with callbacks can run weeks, and a month of silence happens.
 False reports are a real pattern, including from riders seeking refunds, and new drivers with thin history are the most exposed because there's no track record to weigh against a single report.
-A hold is not a finding.
-Treat it as the evidence-gathering phase, because that's what Uber is treating it as.

 This page is information, not legal advice.